If you are looking to become a U.S. citizen, one of the requirements of

 of U.S. citizens.
 The applicant must also have followed all guidelines

-regarding his or her entrance and establishment in the U.S., including
+regarding their entrance and establishment in the U.S., including lawful

 What Is a Letter of Good Moral Character?